 In the static leaching process, reagents or leaching agents, single or combined, get in contact with the ore to be treated.

 In our case, the leaching agent is water and the ore to be treated is the halite mineral hatchery where stable cavities will be created while dissolving the salt.

-The result of this process is a stable underground cavity in the diapir, the existence of which will not imply any significant practical consequences to the environment from the chemical, hydrogeological and mechanical point of view.
+A “Stable cavity” is an underground well whose existence will not carry any significant practical consequences for the environment from the chemical, hydrogeological and mechanical point of view.

 The exploitation system consists of drilling one or more boreholes, that go through down to the base of the salt reservoir or to the desired depth depending on the pumping features.
 The equipment use three concentric pipes suspended from the head of the borehole.
 The first pipe is used for the injection of pressurized water, enough to overcome the head losses and the pressure derived from the difference in density between fresh water and brine.
 The dissolved mineral is extracted in the form of brine through a second pipe and, finally, a third pipe that serves to introduce the control fluid for the dissolution.